 Related: Find the ELD deadlines for compliance in the Quick Guide to the FMCSA’s ELD mandate.

-Geotab is offering Hours of Service features to customers on a new fleet management software feature plan, called the HOS plan.
+Geotab is offering Hours of Service features to customers on a new fleet management software feature plan, called the Regulatory plan.
 Previously, HOS compliance with Geotab Drive and Garmin was part of the ProPlus plan.

 The Geotab telematics-based compliance solution provides many management features for a reasonable fee.

 With the Geotab Regulatory plan, carriers can get the Geotab Drive and Garmin HOS compliance tools.
 Geotab Drive is a mobile app that can be used on a driver’s smartphone or tablet (Android or iOS).
 IFTA miles recording and device tampering detection are also included.

 The Regulatory plan provides other features such as instant GPS tracking using patented curve based algorithms, driver ID with NFC, vehicle maintenance reminders, and basic driver coaching.
 Since Geotab is an open platform solution, customization is available and users have access to the free software development kit and APIs.

 Partial view of the Regulatory Plan from Geotab, which offers key compliance features at an affordable cost.